This document is about: QUANTUM 3

 The Character Controller Component

-You can add the CharacterController component to your entity by either:
+Add the CharacterController component to the entity by either:

 • adding the "Character Controller" component to the Entity Prototype in Unity; or,